This Single Trip Permit is valid for single vehicle and/or combinations including the load/cargo OVER these dimensions:

 All submissions should include a list and type of escort vehicle(s) travelling with the load.

 A copy of this Single Trip Permit must be kept in all vehicles conducting the move, and the Single Trip Permit must be surrendered to the Ministry of Transportation (MTO), Ontario Provincial Police (OPP) or Halton Region Police Service (HRPS) upon demand.8.
-This Single Trip Permit does not allow oversize or overweight vehicles to use roads that have axle load restrictions, roads posted as “No Truck Routes” or roads labeled as “Class B Roads”.
+This Single Trip Permit does not allow oversize or overweight vehicles to use roads that have axle load restrictions, roads posted as “No Truck Routes” or roads labelled as “Class B Roads”.
 These are separate regulations that supersede the issuance of a Single Trip Permit.

 Halton Region must be notified if conditions applying to the Single Trip Permit change through the term of the Permit (i.e. Liability Insurance, CVOR, list of vehicles).